cloudomate/cloudomatic/README.md

-# cloudomatic

-# python code to provision resources on g42cloud.com, this uses the rest APIs to manage cloud resources
+# python code to provision resources on g42cloud, this uses the rest APIs to manage cloud resources

-# Deployement
+# Deployment
 python 3 , install in a venv and pip install the moudles required

-# python modules required
+# modules required

 requests